The Tab does Beach Break Live

 Tab Awards: Best comedy moment – When the stage blew away

-An event spokesman told guests: “The main stage at Fistral is being moved to another venue due to high winds making the stage unsafe.
+An event spokesman told guests: “Main stage at Fistral is being moved to another venue due to high winds making the stage unsafe.
 We can’t control the weather but we can continue the party!”

-Word among the stewards was that the roof blew off overnight, although it did little to dampen party goers spirits and the festival continued at the campsite.
+Word amongst the stewards was that the roof blew off overnight, although it did little to dampen party goers spirits and the festival continued at the campsite.

 Tab Awards: Best fancy dress